Interpretability from the Ground Up: Stakeholder-Centric Design of Automated Scoring in Educational Assessments: Introduction

-We measure the performance of \textsc{AnalyticScore} on a real-world response dataset by measuring (1) scoring accuracy and (2) alignment of featurization behaviors with human judgments (Sections~\ref{sec:eval} and \ref{sec:results}). \textsc{AnalyticScore} outperforms many uninterpretable scoring methods, and is within only 0.06 QWK of the uninterpretable SOTA on average across 10 items from the ASAP-SAS dataset.
+We measure the performance of \textsc{AnalyticScore} on a real-world open-ended response dataset by measuring (1) scoring accuracy and (2) alignment of featurization behaviors with human judgments (Sections~\ref{sec:eval} and \ref{sec:results}). \textsc{AnalyticScore} outperforms many uninterpretable scoring methods and is within 0.06 QWK of the uninterpretable SOTA on average across 10 items from the ASAP-SAS dataset.
 The featurization behavior of \textsc{AnalyticScore} also aligns well with humans (0.90, 0.72, 0.81 QWK across assessment areas).
-Our findings indicate strong potential for implementing accurate and well-aligned interpretability solutions that meet the real needs of assessment stakeholders.